World War II in the Pacific

 Although not intended only as a suicide weapon, survival rates were not high.

-All five in the "Special Attack Unit" used in the sneak attack on
+Recall that all five in the "Special Attack Unit" used in the sneak attack on

 Pearl Harbor were destroyed.
 Midgets also attacked in Sydney (all four lost)